C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/fsm.rst

      - Description
    * - isActive(state)
      - Bool
-     - Return True when the state machine is in the given state
+     - Returns True when the state machine is in the given state
    * - isEntering(state)
      - Bool
-     - Return True when the state machine is entering the given state
+     - Returns True when the state machine is entering the given state

 States
 ------

-There is multiple kinds of states that you can use.
+There are multiple kinds of states available for you to use.

-* State (the base one)
+* State (the base class)
 * StateDelay
 * StateFsm
 * StateParallelFsm

-In each of them you have access the following utilities :
+In each form, you have access to the following utilities:

 .. list-table::
    :header-rows: 1